-Whatever appropriation revenue is left over after payment of TTFA and NJ TRANSIT debt service payments is available for
+Whatever appropriation remains after payment of TTFA and NJ TRANSIT debt service payments is available for

 transportation capital project payments.
 This amount, which is commonly referred to as the "pay-as-you-go" portion of the Transportation

-Trust Fund Program, may be supplemented with appropriated revenues from the State's toll road authorization as designated in the annual Appropriation Act.
+Trust Fund Program, may be supplemented with appropriations derived from the State's toll road authorization as designated in the annual Appropriation Act.

 Determining what amount of bonding is needed to supplement "pay-as-you-go" financing requires a cash flow analysis of all active

-Trust Fund projects.
-The annual Trust Fund capital program appropriation provides the New Jersey Department of Transportation (NJDOT) and NJ TRANSIT with obligation authority
+Transportation Trust Fund projects.
+The annual Transportation Trust Fund capital program appropriation provides the New Jersey Department of Transportation (NJDOT) and NJ TRANSIT with obligation authority

 to sign contracts and issue purchase orders to vendors.
 With the exception of special multi-year agreements, all capital project